Leonard Davis (American football): Detroit Lions

 On November 7, 2011, he signed a one-year deal with the Detroit Lions.
 After joining the team midway through the season, he was declared inactive for every game with the Lions.

 San Francisco 49ers

 On July 26, 2012, Davis signed a one-year deal with the San Francisco 49ers as a free agent.
 He was a backup and was a part of the team that reached Super Bowl XLVII.
-In the game, he contributed on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.
+In the game, he played 6 plays on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Personal life

 Davis is the bassist in the heavy metal band Free Reign with former Cowboys' teammates Marc Colombo and Cory Procter with guitarist Justin Chapman.

 His older half-brother Charlie Davis played defensive tackle in the NFL and the USFL.